mvysny/karibu-testing/karibu-testing-v10/README.md

 ### Polymer Templates

-Testing components nested inside Polymer Templates with browserless approach is nearly impossible since the child components are either not accessible from the server-side altogether, or they are only a shallow version of components constructed server-side.
+Testing components nested inside Polymer Templates with browserless approach is nearly impossible since the child components are either not accessible from the server-side altogether, or they are only a "shallow shells" of components constructed server-side.
+For example, a Vaadin `Button` nested in a Template will have empty caption server-side, even though it has a caption defined client-side (and the caption shows properly in the browser).

-Please read the discussion at [Can't look up components inside of PolymerTemplate](https://github.com/mvysny/karibu-testing/issues/1) for a technical explanation.
+Please read the discussion at [Can't look up components inside of PolymerTemplate](https://github.com/mvysny/karibu-testing/issues/1) for a technical explanation of this phenomenon.

 In short, it is not possible to look up components inside of a Polymer Template, but it is possible to use the API of nested components to a degree.
 It is recommended that you publish your `@Id`-annotated fields as `public` or `internal` and access them from your tests